 The London Steak House Company formed in 2008 and first opened in the City just off Bishopsgate – you’ve probably guessed that the schtick is the heart-thump appeal of steak.
 The folk behind it are the legendary Marco Pierre White, James Ogilvie Robertson and Rachael Ogilvie Robertson.
 One year later they opened their sister steakhouse in Chelsea – the Kings Road Steakhouse & Grill.
 I’ve been to both restaurants, the first being their City branch a few years back, a place where silly pin-stripe suits are rife and I thought the food limped out of the kitchen at best.
 The whole experience was lukewarm and I never returned.
 Fast forward a few years, I win a three-course meal through a charity raffle, it was a table for deus at the Kings Road Steakhouse & Grill.
 It was a free meal, I had nothing to lose.
-But I had negative preconceptions, don’t judge me, I’m human just like you.
+My stubbornness meant preconceptions, but once you’ve experienced a stinker it does encourage them.

 My November 2012 visit at the City location

 Since there were a group of eleven of us, the choice is wittled down to a £21.50 three-course menu – it was one of the glory’s of 2012 – a steak dinner can be had for less than £30 in the City of London.

 I opted for the potted duck with green peppercorns to start with.
 It was a herbaceous stewed down affair with booze, chilled and then served at room temperature with a layer of glistening fat.
 It was unapologetically rich with an instinct to clad your thighs and coat your tongue with viscous duck blubber.
 If you like healthy ingredients then look away.

 I part of me wished that I ordered the dainty-looking gravadlax, a Scandinavian cure of salmon that asserts itself through citrus, dill and mustard sauce – in this case with a light pickle of celery.